WiiWake3101/Smart-Vehicle-Health-Monitoring-and-OTA-Update-System/README.md

      #define SUPABASE_API_KEY "your_supabase_anon_key"
      #define USER_ID "your_user_id"
      ```
-   - Make sure to save `secrets.h` before compiling and uploading the firmware.
+   - Save `secrets.h` before compiling and uploading the firmware.

+3. **Upload the firmware to ESP32:**
+   - Open `Devops_1.0.0.ino` in Arduino IDE.
+   - Select the correct board and port.
+   - Compile and upload the sketch to your ESP32.

 ## 🚀 CI/CD Pipeline with Jenkins